AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/destinations-configurations.md

 title: Configurable and common export settings in destinations
 description: Learn which export settings in destinations are configurable on a destination level and which are fixed and cannot be edited.
 ---

 # Configurable and common export settings in destinations

 When thinking about the export behavior to Experience Platform destinations, you need to consider three separate levels on which configurations act.

 * On a first level, some of the settings related to profile export behavior and configuration settings are common across all destinations belonging to a destination type.
-These cannot be edited by destination developers or users.
+These cannot be edited by destination developers or Real-time CDP users.
 * On a second level, other settings can be customized on a destination level by the destination developer when authoring destinations using Destination SDK.
-* On a third level, there are the configuration settings that users can set in the activation workflows.
+* On a third level, there are the configuration settings that Real-time CDP users can set in the activation workflows.

 ![Diagram showing the interplay between common and configurable export settings for destinations](/help/destinations/assets/how-destinations-work/profile-export-behavior-diagram.png)